Ty-R/shot-challenge/README.md

 To install the plugin, download it from the plugins directory (the `.dll` file) and place it in the BakkesMod plugins directory.

+Alternatively, building from source should just be a case of downloading the project, opening it in VS, and building it (e.g. `ctrl + b`).
+If for whatever reason this is not the case, I'd be happy to assist.

 #### Configuration & Usage

 Base shot list, and number of shots to show at a time, are configurable through the plugin settings (In-game: F2 -> Plugins -> ShotChallenge)